archivy/archivy/docs/usage.md

 If you have normal md files you'd like to migrate to archivy, move your files into your archivy data directory and then run `archivy format <filenames>` to make them conform to [archivy's formatting](/reference/architecture/#data-storage).
 Run `archivy unformat` to convert the other way around.

-You can sync changes to files to the Elasticsearch index by running `archivy index` or by simply running archivy when you edit (and not disabling the [watcher](/reference/architecture#daemon).
+You can sync changes to files to the Elasticsearch index by running `archivy index` or by simply using the web editor which updates ES when you push a change.

 The `config` command allows you to play around with [configuration](config.md) and use `shell` if you'd like to play around with the archivy python API.